 It’s important to remember that Lent is a journey, and it’s okay to take small steps.

-If the initial commitment was too big or overwhelming, consider scaling it back.
-Instead of completely giving up something, perhaps reduce it gradually.
 If you’ve been struggling to avoid chocolate, try substituting it for healthier options, like dark chocolate or fruit, until you feel more in control.
-If social media was your vice, consider reducing your screen time instead of cutting it out entirely.
+If social media is your vice, consider reducing your screen time instead of cutting it out entirely.

 Making small, manageable changes can help you build the habit of self-control without feeling overwhelmed.
 Lent is not about perfection; it’s about making progress in your spiritual growth.
 If you slip, it doesn’t mean the end of the road.